-You can find that typical konkani-marathi hospitality out here and atmosphere is quite casual, as if you are at home.
-The location is again a typical Parle locality, with lot of people on the streets probably because of Sunday evening, few youngsters grouping around on the footpath and enjoying the evening.
-Parle being a cultural centre of Mumbai especially for Marathi speaking community, this gives that typical marathi touch to the whole scene.
+You can find that typical Konkani-Marathi hospitality out here and the atmosphere is quite casual as if you are at home.
+The location is again a typical Parle locality, with a lot of people on the streets probably because of Sunday evening, few youngsters grouping around on the footpath and enjoying the evening.
+Parle being a cultural center of Mumbai especially for Marathi speaking community, this gives that typical Marathi touch to the whole scene.
 The restaurant is quite spacious, well lit with few antique lamps hanging over each table.

 Out full course meal started with a crab soup.
 This hot soup, much thinner, as it should be, with tender pieces of crab meat, no extra frills and additives and just a few spices to add that extra taste, beating all the starchy thickness of those Chinese soups.
 May be I am little biased over here, but then I did like it more.
 After activating your taste buds for something nice, this soup leaves you with a raised appetite and ample digestive fluids activated around your digestive pathway just waiting for more to come.

-The fish tikka, garnished with a thin layer of spices, (not deeded in spices as in most other cases), keeps lingering on you tongue.
-When these soft pieces of "Surmai" fish grilled to the perfection arrive on your table, in a banana leaf, with the mouth watering aroma, it just starts giving a tinkling sensation at your tongue, going down the stomach, serves to be real appetizers.
+The fish tikka, garnished with a thin layer of spices, (unlike most other heavily spiced up tikkas), keeps lingering on your tongue.
+When these soft pieces of “Surmai” fish grilled to the perfection arrive on your table, in a banana leaf, with the mouth watering aroma, it just starts giving a tinkling sensation at your tongue, going down the stomach, serves to be real appetizers.
 As you relish small pieces of this delicacy and it starts melting down your gastric passage, you are sure there is more to come and you are in right place for sure.

-Just to divert a little from all fish meal, we opted for mutton dum biryan and it came as a sweet surprise.
-Dum biryani is speciality of hydrabad, but gajalee has got its own innovation in this area.
-The mutton dum biryain cooked in a earthan pot called as "Handi", has its catchy flavour and added more variety to our dinner.
+Just to divert a little from all fish meal, we opted for mutton dum biryani and it came as a sweet surprise.
+Dum biryani is a speciality of Hyderabad, but gajalee has got its own innovation in this area.
+The mutton dum biryani cooked in an earthen pot called as “Handi”, has its catchy flavour and added more variety to our dinner.